 2. Once you discover your own hypocrisy, congratulate yourself, for that means you admire the virtue you pretend to have.
 The trouble is, you believe you cannot practice it.
 It’s time to correct your misperception, for you are capable of far more than you realize.
 Just as a physical weakling can develop muscles and strength by lifting weights, all of us can develop greater moral and spiritual strength by practicing the traits we admire in others.
 All we have to do is stop pretending to be what we are not and start acting in the manner we pretend to be.
 Don’t worry about being perfect; just try to be better.

-3. Don’t refuse to learn a valuable lesson just because the messenger is a hypocrite, for as Oscar Wilde (1856-1900) wrote, “The value of an idea has nothing whatever to do with the sincerity of the man who expresses it.”
-Neither can one argue against going to church because there are too many hypocrites; after all, as the German theologian Dietrich Bonhoffer (1906 ~ 1945) said, “The Church is not composed of righteous saints, but forgiven sinners.”
+3. Don’t refuse to learn a valuable lesson just because the messenger is a hypocrite, for as Oscar Wilde wrote, “The value of an idea has nothing whatever to do with the sincerity of the man who expresses it.”
+Neither can one argue against going to church because there are too many hypocrites; after all, as the German theologian Dietrich Bonhoffer said, “The Church is not composed of righteous saints, but forgiven sinners.”

 4. Even if we were free of hypocrisy, if we were to speak ill of hypocrites, we would be guilty of spreading gossip.
 Never speak about someone you dislike, for if you dislike them, you have a bias and cannot speak fairly.
 We can avoid much trouble by refusing to speak about others, unless we have something good to say about them.

 The story is told of a traveler who happened to meet Buddha.
 Never before had he seen someone radiating so much peace and compassion.
 Stunned, he asked, “What are you?
 Are you a heavenly being?”
 “No,” replied Buddha.
 “Are you a holy man?” asked the traveler.
 “No,” said Buddha.
 “Well, then,” the traveler persisted, “are you an ordinary man?”
 “No,” said Buddha.
 “What, then, are you?” asked the traveler.
 “Awake,” replied Buddha.